core-wg/core-problem-details/draft-ietf-core-problem-details.md

 [^to-be-removed]

 [^to-be-removed]: RFC Editor: please replace RFC XXXX with this RFC number and remove this note.

-## Custom Problem Detail Key registry {#iana-cpdk}

-This specification defines a new sub-registry for Custom Problem Detail Keys in the CoRE Parameters registry {{!IANA.core-parameters}}, with the policy "first come first served" {{!RFC8126}}.

-Each entry in the registry must include:

-{:vspace}
-key value:
-: a positive integer to be used as the value of the key

-name:
-: a name that could be used in implementations for the key

-uri:
-: an optional URI that is an alias for the integer key

-type:
-: type of the data associated with the key; preferably in CDDL notation

-brief description:
-: a brief description

-reference:
-: optionally a reference document

-The sub-registry is initially empty.

 ## Standard Problem Detail Key registry {#iana-spdk}